lixard123/streamlit-agentic-ai/README.md

 📌 Usage

-Enter a query (e.g., "Kenya National Archives" or "Weather in New York").
+Enter a query (e.g., "Tell me about Kenya National Archives" or "Weather in New York").
+Enter a query (e.g., "Tell me about the best places to visit in Nairobi with the current weather").
+Enter a query (e.g., "Tell me about the best places tourist destinations in Kenya").
+Enter a query (e.g., "Tell me how to make Ugali").

 Click "Run Agent".